RouninMedia/frontend-danis3h-capsules/README.md

     "Capsule": true

-this JS object _exactly represents_ its Capsule declaration equivalent within a hardcoded Danis³h Markup Cell.
+this JS object _corresponds exactly_ to its Capsule declaration equivalent within a hardcoded Danis³h Markup Cell.

 Each can be transformed into the other via the methods `JSON.parse()` and `JSON.stringify()`.